 A flex plate or cover or "lid" is intended as the structure that extends from a connection to the TF central column flags to the outboard edge of the umbrella structure.
-These details are only concepts in the drawings currently, but a simple representation of the plate is included in the global model (Figure 1).
-The flex plate must allow the relative motions of the central column which is fixed vertically at the lower end by connections to the pedestal and to the lower TF flag extensions.
+The details shown were only concepts in the drawings at the CDR, and a simple representation of the plate was included in the early global model runs.
+(Figure 1).
+Later analyses include the final spoked lid details.
+The flex plate or spoked lid must allow the relative motions of the central column which is fixed vertically at the lower end by connections to the pedestal and to the lower TF flag extensions.
 The upper connections between the outer rim of the umbrella structure and the TF flags must allow the full vertical expansion of the central column.
 This is 9 mm at the elevation of the connection.
 The lid/flex plate is intended to bend and absorb the vertical motions elastically.
 Bending stresses develop at the ID and OD of the plate which produce prying moments at the bolt circles.

-The prying moments or Mb inner and outer(in Figure 2) are the bending stress multiplied by the plate section modulus or on a per perimeter length basis, the moment is the stress times $t^2/6$ At the outboard bolt circle, the stress is about 150 MPa (Figures 4 and 5) and the moment is 150 MPa $(5/8/39.37)^2/6 = 6300$ N-m/m.
-If there were bolts every 20cm then the prying moment would be $6300^.2 = 1260$ N-m and if the distance from the bolt centerline to the edge of the plate were 10 cm, the bolt load would be 12600 N or 3000 lbs.
+The prying moments or Mb inner and outer(in Figure 2) are the bending stress multiplied by the plate section modulus or on a per perimeter length basis, the moment is the stress times t^2/6 At the outboard bolt circle, the stress is about 150 MPa (Figures 4 and 5) and the moment is 150 MPa (5/8/39.37)^2/6 = 6300 N-m/m.
+If there were bolts every 20cm then the prying moment would be 6300.2 = 1260 N-m and if the distance from the bolt centerline to the edge of the plate were 10 cm, the bolt load would be 12600 N or 3000 lbs.
 In the global model, the inner edge is pinned, due to a plate element to solid transition.
 It will probably be a bolted connection, for design purposes, the inner flex can be considered as having 150 MPa bending as well as the outer diameter of the flex.
+Note that these calculations have been updated in the spoked lid calculation, ref.
+[23]